unisonweb/unison/unison-src/transcripts/top-level-exceptions.output.md

     New test results:

-  ◉ mytest   Great
+    1. ◉ mytest   Great

   ✅ 1 test(s) passing

-  Tip: Use view mytest to view the source of a test.
+  Tip: Use view 1 to view the source of a test.

 ```
 Now a test to show the handling of uncaught exceptions: